The-Evil-Pickle/Replay-the-Spire/README.md

 Ring of the Tsuchinoko | Mirror Mist (as Marisa) | Draw 2 additional cards on the first turn of combat.
 Each time you play a **Skill** or 0-cost card, gain 1 **Charge-Up.** Certain green cards can now be obtained.
 Spell Core | Mirror Mist (as Marisa) | At the start of each combat, gain 3 orb slots and **Channel** 1 **Manaspark.** Certain blue cards can now be obtained.
 Iron Supplements | Mirror Mist (as Glutton) | Heal 6 HP at the end of combat.
 Certain red cards can now be obtained.
+Burning Sludge | Mirror Mist (as Slimebound) | At the end of combat, heal 4 HP for each of your spawned slimes.
+Certain red cards can now be obtained.
+Ring of the Slime | Mirror Mist (as Slimebound) | Draw 2 additional cards on the first turn of combat.
+At the end of combat, heal 3 HP for each of your spawned slimes.
+Certain green cards can now be obtained.
 Ring of Fury | Dead Man's Rings | At the start of combat, gain 2 **Strength** and lose 1 **Dexterity.**
 Ring of Peace | Dead Man's Rings | At the start of combat, apply 3 **Weak** to ALL fighters and gain 1 **Buffer.**
 Ring of Panic | Dead Man's Rings | At the start of combat, become **Confused** for 3 turns.
 Gain 2 energy on the first and second turns, and 1 energy on the third.